Purpose of Black Belt Rank

 AGE & RANK POLICY

-• Students ages 8–14 may earn Black Belt (no degree levels).
+• Students ages 8–14 may earn junior black belt.

 SECTION 1 – GENERAL REQUIREMENTS